Goldschmidt, Cards clinch playoff spot, rally past Cubs 3-2

 Cardinals: RHP Adam Wainwright (13-9, 3.83 ERA) starts the opener of a three-game series at Arizona on Monday night.
 Wainwright is 4-0 in September, allowing one earned run in 27 innings.
 LHP Alex Young (7-4, 3.27 ERA) pitches for the Diamondbacks.

-Cubs: Following an off day, Chicago begins a three-game set at Pittsburgh on Tuesday night.
-The team hasn’t announced its starting pitchers for the series.
-RHP Mitch Keller (1-5, 7.74 ERA) pitches for the Pirates in the opener.
+Cubs: Following an off day, Kyle Hendricks (11-9, 3.37 ERA) starts the opener of a three-game set at Pittsburgh.
+RHP Mitch Keller (1-5, 7.74 ERA) pitches for the Pirates on Tuesday night.

 Jay Cohen can be reached at https://twitter.com/jcohenap